Outlining The California OTS’ 2021 Highway Safety Plan

 Evaluation

-• Drug Recognition Evaluator Program
+• Deploy the Drug Recognition Evaluator Program.

-• Continue to improve drug detection methods in alcohol and drug-impaired driving
+• Continue to improve drug detection methods in alcohol- and drug-impaired driving.

-• Provide funds to continue and enhance drug detection methods in alcohol and drug-impaired driving
+• Provide funds to continue and enhance drug detection methods in alcohol- and drug-impaired driving.

-• Funding for a liquid chromatography-tandem mass spectrometry
+• Funding for a liquid chromatography-tandem mass spectrometry.

 Emergency Medical Services